Blessed are the merciful, for they shall obtain mercy.

 The point is that God wants his people to be alive in their hearts.
 He wants them to have feelings of affection toward him and mercy toward each other.
 He does not want a people who do their religious duties in a perfunctory or merely formal way.

-Here in Matthew 9 Jesus saw sinners as sick and miserable people in need of a physician, even though they were the rich money movers of the day, the tax collectors.
-They were sick.
-He had medicine.
+In this chapter, Jesus views sinners as sick and miserable people in need of a physician, even though they were the rich money movers of the day, the tax collectors.
+They are sick, and he has the medicine.

-But all that the Pharisees saw was a ceremonial problem with becoming contaminated by eating with sinners.
-Their life seemed to be a mechanical implementation of rules.
-Something huge was at stake here.
-But they could not see it or feel it.
+But all that the Pharisees see is a ceremonial problem with becoming contaminated by eating with sinners.
+Their life seems to be a mechanical implementation of rules.
+Something huge was at stake here, but they could not see it or feel it.
 They were enslaved to the trivial issues of ceremonial cleanness when eternal sickness was about to be healed.
 Thus, the opposite of mercy is bondage to religious triviality.

 What is the opposite of mercy in these stinging words of the Lord?
 The opposite of mercy is the straining out of gnats.
 The opposite of mercy is when your religious impulses are exhausted after you have decided whether to tithe your gross income or your net income or your birthday gifts.

-The lesson we learn from the words of Jesus when he says, "I desire mercy not sacrifice," and when he says, "You strain out a gnat and swallow a camel," is that a great obstacle and enemy to mercy is the preoccupation with trifles in life.
+The lesson we learn from the words of Jesus when he says, “I desire mercy, and not sacrifice,” and, “You strain out a gnat and swallow a camel,” is that a great obstacle and enemy to mercy is the preoccupation with trifles in life.
 The bondage to triviality is the curse of the unmerciful.

 Mercy in the Parable of the Good Samaritan

-Another illustration of the opposite of mercy is found in the parable of the Good Samaritan in Luke 10:25–37.
+Another illustration of the opposite of mercy is found in the parable of the Good Samaritan (Luke 10:25–37).

-Jesus replied, "A man was going down from Jerusalem to Jericho [and so he was probably a Jew and thus hated by the Samaritans], and he fell among robbers, who stripped him and beat him, and departed, leaving him half dead.
-Now by chance a priest was going down that road; and when he saw him he passed by on the other side.
+Jesus replied, “A man was going down from Jerusalem to Jericho [and so he was probably a Jew and thus hated by the Samaritans], and he fell among robbers, who stripped him and beat him, and departed, leaving him half dead.
+Now by chance, a priest was going down that road, and when he saw him he passed by on the other side.
 So likewise a Levite, when he came to the place and saw him, passed by on the other side.
-But a Samaritan, as he journeyed, came to where he was; and when he saw him, he had compassion, and went to him and bound up his wounds, pouring on oil and wine; then he set him on his own beast and brought him to an inn, and took care of him.
-And the next day he took out two denarii and gave them to the innkeeper, saying, 'Take care of him; and whatever more you spend, I will repay you when I come back.'
-Which of the three, do you think, proved neighbor to the man who fell among the robbers?"
-[The lawyer] said, "The one who showed mercy on him."
-And Jesus said to him, "Go and do likewise."
+But a Samaritan, as he journeyed, came to where he was, and when he saw him, he had compassion.
+He went to him and bound up his wounds, pouring on oil and wine.
+Then he set him on his own animal and brought him to an inn and took care of him.
+And the next day he took out two denarii and gave them to the innkeeper, saying, ‘Take care of him; and whatever more you spend, I will repay you when I come back.’
+Which of the three, do you think, proved neighbor to the man who fell among the robbers?”
+[The lawyer] said, “The one who showed mercy on him.”
+And Jesus said to him, “Go and do likewise.”

 Here we have a very sharp photograph of mercy and its opposite.
 Mercy has four dimensions in this story.

-- First, it sees distress (verse 33: "A Samaritan, as he journeyed, came to where he was; and he saw him").
+It sees distress (verse 33): “A Samaritan, as he journeyed, came to where he was; and he saw him”).

-- Second, it responds internally with a heart of compassion or pity toward a person in distress (verse 33: "When he saw him, he had compassion on him").
+It responds internally with a heart of compassion or pity toward a person in distress (verse 33): “When he saw him, he had compassion on him”).

-- Third, it responds externally with a practical effort to relieve the distress (verse 33: "He went to him and bound up his wounds, pouring oil and wine; then he set him on his own beast and brought him to an inn, and took care of him").
+It responds externally with a practical effort to relieve the distress (verse 33): “He went to him and bound up his wounds, pouring oil and wine; then he set him on his own beast and brought him to an inn, and took care of him”).

-- And the fourth dimension of mercy is that it happens even when the person in distress is by religion and race an enemy (verse 33: "But a Samaritan . . . ").
+It acts even when the person in distress is an enemy (verse 33): “But a Samaritan . . . “).
 A half-breed Jew with a warped religious tradition stops to help the Jew who hates him.

 Isn’t it remarkable that this parable makes the same point as Matthew 9:13?
 There Jesus said, “Go and learn what this means, ‘I desire mercy and not sacrifice.’”
 Here he says, “Go and show mercy like the Samaritan, not like the priest and the Levite.”
 The priest and the Levite stand for the same thing in the parable that the word “sacrifice” stands for in Matthew 9:13, namely, empty religious formalism.

 Jesus made up this story.
 Why did he choose to illustrate the opposite of mercy with a priest and a Levite?
-With a pastor and a minister of music?
-Is it not a warning to me and Dean and all of us that there are far too many people who are caught up in the mechanics of religious activity with no eye to see distress, no heart to respond with compassion, and no effort to bring the relief of the gospel?
+Why did he choose a pastor and a minister of music?
+Is it not a warning to all of us that there are far too many people who are caught up in the mechanics of religious activity with no eye to see distress, no heart to respond with compassion, and no effort to bring the relief of the gospel?

 3. Should a Merciful Person Always Show Mercy?

-Real life is very complex for Christian people who seriously want live out their faith in a sinful world.
-What would you answer to these questions?
+Real life is very complex for Christian people who seriously want to live out their faith in a sinful world.
+How would you answer these questions?

-- Can a Christian be consistently merciful and yet be on a Council of Deacons who follow the biblical mandate for church discipline and excommunicate a member for unforsaken, public sin?
+Can a Christian be consistently merciful and yet be on a council of elders who follow the biblical mandate for church discipline and excommunicate a member for unforsaken, public sin?

-Each of these four questions corresponds to a sphere of life: the sphere of the family, the sphere of business and economics, the sphere of government and law enforcement, and the sphere of the church.
-And my answer to the questions is that it is God's will that as long as this age lasts there be a mingling of mercy and justice in all these spheres.
+Each of these four questions corresponds to a sphere of life: family, business and economics, government and law enforcement, and church.
+My answer to the questions is that it is God’s will that as long as this age lasts there be a mingling of mercy and justice in all these spheres.

-- And a biblical Deacon will call public sin in the church to account and exercise discipline and even exclusion from the fellowship (1 Corinthians 5:1–13), but will also remember the parable of the wheat and the tares that teaches patience with the imperfection of the church till the end of the age (Matthew 13:24–30).
+A biblical elder will call public sin in the church to account and exercise discipline and even exclusion from the fellowship (1 Corinthians 5:1–13), but will also remember the parable of the wheat and the tares that teaches patience with the imperfection of the church till the end of the age (Matthew 13:24–30).

 - poor in spirit,